A 4 to 20 mA current signal represents some signal along a 0 to 100 percent scale. Usually, this scale is linear as shown by this graph:

 Calculating and substituting the slope (m) value for this equation, using the full rise-over-run of the linear function:

 The y-intercept value will be different4 for this example than it was for previous examples, since the measurement range is not zero-based.
-However, the procedure for finding this value is the same – plug any corresponding and values into the equation and solve for b.
-In this case, I will use the values of 4 mA for and 50 oF for x:
+However, the procedure for finding this value is the same – plug any corresponding x and y values into the equation and solve for b.
+In this case, I will use the values of 4 mA for y and 50 oF for x:

 Therefore, our customized linear equation for this temperature transmitter is as follows: